Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Introduction

 In parallel, a broad spectrum of calibration methodologies have been developed.
 These include interpolation-based techniques \cite{Liang2008,Liu:2022inf}, local regression schemes \citep{Cardone:2009mr,Demianski:2016zxi,Demianski:2019vzl}, Bezier parametric reconstructions \citep{Amati2019}, iterative calibration procedures \citep{Liang2008}, and approaches based on Pad\'e approximations \cite{Liu:2014vda}.
 Within the class of non-parametric methods, Gaussian Process regression has emerged as a widely used tool for model-independent cosmological reconstruction and represents one of the earliest applications of machine learning techniques in this field \cite{Seikel2012a,Seikel:2012cs,Li:2017zrx,Han2024,Pan:2020zbl,Mu:2023bsf,Mu:2023zct,Sun:2021pbu,Zhang:2024ndc,Kumar:2022ypo}.
 Despite its flexibility, Gaussian Process regression is sensitive to the kernel choice, which may impact the reliability of the reconstructed functions \citep{Zhang:2023xgr,Wei:2016xti}.\\

 In recent studies, Artificial Neural Networks (ANNs) have been proposed as an alternative framework for cosmological reconstruction \cite{Luongo:2020hyk}.
-Unlike Gaussian Processes which assumes Gaussian Distribution implicitly, ANNs are inherently more data-driven and impose significantly fewer assumptions on the properties of the data, which has motivated their increasing use in cosmological applications \cite{Zhang:2024ndc,Dialektopoulos:2021wde}.
+Compared to Gaussian Processes which assumes Gaussian Distribution implicitly and is influenced by the choice of kernel, ANNs are inherently more data-driven and impose significantly fewer assumptions on the properties of the data, which has motivated their increasing use in cosmological applications \cite{Zhang:2024ndc,Dialektopoulos:2021wde}.
 This allows for the reconstruction of functions directly from observational data without assuming an explicit functional form as demonstrated by Wang et al. (2019) \cite{Wang2019} who reconstructed the Hubble parameter as a function of redshift using OHD.\\

-ANN architecture and training process consists of many hyperparameters which poses a challenge to minimise the loss.
+ANN architecture and training process consists of many hyperparameters.
+This poses a challenge to minimise the loss.
 Furthermore, ANN doesn't provide the uncertainty associated with the predictions and it may confidently predict inaccurate values.
-This may make it unreliable for observational cosmological datasets which generally have larger uncertainty like Observational Hubble Dataset \cite{Mahida:2025teg} . \\
+This may make it unreliable for observational cosmological datasets which generally have large uncertainty like Observational Hubble Dataset \cite{Mahida:2025teg} . \\

 Bayesian formulations of neural networks, originally developed by Bishop et al. \citep{bishop2006prml,bishop2013brml}, provides a principled framework for propagating uncertainty from model parameters to predicted observable \citep{Gelman2013,ghahramani2015probabilistic}.
 The Bayesian evidence naturally encodes Occam’s razor by penalising overly flexible or excessively complex models and reduces the model bias \cite{Neal1996}.
 Further, BNN employs Bayesian Inference to find the optimum parameters for the datasets by learning the distribution of the network parameters instead of point values.
 Thus providing both the prediction and the related uncertainty estimation.\\